HyperAgents/hmas/scenarios/disinformation.md

 ### Sincerity in MAS [Sakama et al. 2015]

-An agent is sincere if, and only if, he believes all its communicative speech acts.
+An agent is sincere if, and only if, it believes all its communicative speech acts.

 ### Persuasion in MAS [Bonnet et al. 2021]